 Status Standard On-Site Mentor Orientation On-Site Mentor Professional Development Agenda On-Site Mentor Professional Development Calendar This orientation additional provides professional development on effective supervision approaches (i.e. Cognitive Coaching) and collaboration opportunities with the District Intern.
 This orientation and professional development are available as either in-person or on-line workshops via the Learning Management System, Schoology .
 4: Monitoring, Supporting, and Assessing Candidate Progress towards Meeting Credential Requirements Questions, Comments, Additional Information Needed: It is not clear that guidance and advisement is provided.
 The narrative references "Multiple Levels of assistance", however, the link in the narrative provides personnel Roles - Higher Education.
 How does the program advise and assist struggling candidates?
-A Quantitative Scale is used to measure the Professional Disposition Checklist (Coursework version and Field Experience version) and collected with every course module and with every Formal Field Observation.
+A Quantitative Scale is used to measure the Professional Disposition Checklist ( Coursework version and Field Experience version) and collected with every course module and with every Formal Field Observation.
 A composite score of below 29 results in the District Intern being placed on a Professional Growth Plan designed to support the District Intern in an individualized manner to address the areas of need.
-While on a Professional Growth Plan, the District Intern is supervised and mentored by More the FSE Coordinator of Field Experience. information - See Example of Professional Growth Plan needed see example of Holessional Growan Han EVIDENCE: FSE Contacts within the Higher Education Department + Specific Roles Program Response EVIDENCE: Student-Specific Program Snapshot - Provided By Credential Analyst Aligned Please provide more information on how the program supports candidates' progress.
+More While on a Professional Growth Plan, the District Intern is supervised and mentored by information the FSE Coordinator of Field Experience. needed - See Example of Professional Growth Plan Heeded Program Response EVIDENCE: FSE Contacts within the Higher Education Department + Specific Roles EVIDENCE: Student-Specific Program Snapshot - Provided By Credential Analyst Aligned Please provide more information on how the program supports candidates' progress.
 Where is the "clearly defined process to identify and support candidates"?
 It is unclear that the appropriate program requirement information is accessible to candidates.
 How is appropriate information accessible to guide candidates of all program requirements?
-District Interns are provided with the following documents throughout their District Intern Program experience: - District Intern Assurance Form - District Intern Handbook - Program Snapshot Program Snapshot Pending Program Completer Email r chung riogram completer tinan
+District Interns are provided with the following documents throughout their District Intern Program experience: - District Intern Assurance Form - District Intern Handbook - Program Snapshot Pending Program Completer Email